stellar-deprecated/starlight/specifications/sep-payment-channel-mechanics.md

 This protocol implicitly supports participants sending multiple payments to the other participant without the other participant confirming each payment immediately.
-This introduces some risk to the sending participant because the receiving participant can prevent the channel from being closed for approximately the observation period multiplied by the number of uncomfirmed payments.
+This introduces some risk to the sending participant if they queue multiple payments to the receiver without any replies, because the receiving participant can prevent the channel from being closed for approximately the observation period multiplied by the number of uncomfirmed payments.
 The receiving participant could do this by submitting each payment's